16 kid friendly play dough recipes you can make right at home and some are edible! Great crafts for kids in the classroom or for a rainy day activity.

 - Vanilla or Essential Oils if you want to make it scented

-- Marshmallows or Frosting if you want to make it edible
+- Marshmallows or Frosting if you want to make it edible and super soft

 - Dairy Free, Non-Toxic Edible Play dough.
 Sometimes…that play dough gets eaten, right?
 Why not make it edible, to begin with?

 - Non-Sticky Play dough!
 Did you know that playdough doesn’t have to be sticky?